-The Graduate School administers a number of different fellowships on campus, including: the University Fellowships, Chancellor's Fellowships, Mellon-Wisconsin Fellowships, the Dickie Fellowships, and a variety of external fellowships (https://grad.wisc.edu/studentfunding/types/.)
-If you have questions about these fellowships, please contact the Office of Fellowships and Funding Resources, http://grad.wisc.edu/studentfunding/currentstudents.
+The Graduate School administers a number of different fellowships on campus, including: the University Fellowships, the Dickie Fellowships, and a variety of external fellowships.
+If you have questions about these fellowships, please contact the Office of Diversity, Inclusion, and Funding, https://grad.wisc.edu/funding/.